-The Vietnam Digital Report in 2021 provides us a lot of useful information about the digital transformation in reality.
+The Vietnam Digital Report in 2021 provides us with helpful information about the digital transformation in reality.
 Check out the article below for a quick summary of the digital report and read our analysis of the latest digital trends.

-The Vietnam Digital Report in 2021 published by WeAreSocial provides us with useful information about the trends of internet users, active social media users, mobile devices, and e-commerce development in Vietnam.
-However, in the past year, under the strong influence of the pandemic, the trends have changed more strongly and clearly than ever before.
-Let's see in detail how digital changes affect Vietnamese people's lives as well as challenges and opportunities for businesses in the coming time.
+The Vietnam Digital Report in 2021 published by WeAreSocial provides us with helpful information about the trends of internet users, active social media users, mobile devices, and e-commerce development in Vietnam.
+However, under the strong influence of the pandemic in the past year, the trends have changed more strongly and clearly than ever before.
+Let's see in detail how digital changes affect Vietnamese people's lives and challenges and opportunities for businesses in the coming time.

 As of Jan 2021, the world population reached 7.83 billion people, with an urban population rate of 56.4%.
 The total population of the world growth rate is 1%, with an increase of 81 million people compared to January 2020.
 In 2021, there were 5.22 billion mobile users, accounting for 66.6% of the total world population, equivalent to a growth rate of 1.8% (an increase of 93 million mobile users) compared to Jan in 2020.